coq/ceps/text/052-platform-release-cycle.md

 On time based schedule the RM branches vX.

-1. The RM shepherds the few PR which are ready and pins projects tracked by CI (using commit hashes, not necessarily tags), then the RM **tags VX+rc**.
+1. The RM shepherds the few PR which are ready and pins projects tracked by CI (using commit hashes, not necessarily tags).
    This step should take no more than 2 weeks.
-   The RM **tags**, but produces no binary installers, see the platform release.
+   - The RM **tags** VX+rc, but produces no binary installers, see the platform release.
-   The RM writes an **OPAM package**, currently the policy is to upload it to `core-dev`.
+   - The RM writes an **OPAM package**, currently the policy is to upload it to `core-dev`.
-   Possibly, the RM builds a docker image, so that project maintainers can use it in CI during (4).
+   - Possibly, the RM builds a docker image, so that project maintainers can use it in CI during (4).

    **No breaking change is allowed from now on, unless a severe problem is found.**
 2. The documentation is updated (eg. the Changes file) and eventual fixes required by the platform are done.
 Ideally no other change is done.
    This step should take no more than 2 weeks.
+   - The RM **tags** the .0 release.
+   - The RM writes an **OPAM package** for the main OPAM repository.
-3. In response to a severe bug report Coq devs make an hotfix in master which is backported to vX by the RM which then tags a point release, possibly as soon as the fix is available and merged.
-The RM writes an OPAM package for the main OPAM repository.
+3. In response to a severe bug report Coq devs make an hotfix in master which is backported to vX.
+   - The RM **tags** the point release, possibly as soon as the fix is available and merged.
+   - The RM writes an **OPAM package** for the main OPAM repository.

 ## Platform